ChandanaJagadish/Globussoft-Tasks/README.md

 This repository contains solutions for both tasks assigned by Globussoft.

 ---
-## NOTE: I have also added the required comments in the code for better understanding
+I have also added the required comments in the code for better understanding

 ## Task 1 — Amazon.in Web Scraper